Hipkins says Govt won't help return Kane Te Tai's body

 Asked if the Government should assist in bringing Te Tai home, Mahuta said New Zealand had a travel advisory advising citizens not to travel to Ukraine.

-She said she passed on her deepest condolences to the Te Tai whānau for the loss of Kane.
+She said she passed on her deepest condolences to the Te Tai whānau for their loss.

 Māori Development Minister Willie Jackson said the death was "very tragic".